mickeypash/SoCsConnect/README.md

 ```

 **Change your username and password**

-Got to the `socs.py` file.
+Go to the `socs.py` file.
 Look at the first few lines:
 ```python
 # enter your login info
 studentNumber = ''